danog/MadelineProtoDocs/docs/API_docs/constructors/privacyKeyAddedByPhone.md

 ---
 title: "privacyKeyAddedByPhone"
-description: "Whether people can add you to their contact list by your phone number"
+description: "Whether this user can be added to our contact list by their phone number"
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---